Easy Homemade Meyer Lemon Curd Recipe

 • Meyer Lemon Juice: Meyer lemons have a sweeter and less acidic flavor compared to regular lemons.
 Their juice brings a delightful balance of tanginess and sweetness to the curd, with a subtle floral note that adds complexity.

-• Meyer Lemon Zest: The zest of Meyer lemons infuses the curd with intense citrus fragrance and a burst of concentrated lemon flavor.
+• Meyer Lemon Zest: The zest of Meyer lemons infuses the curd with an intense citrus fragrance and a burst of concentrated lemon flavor.
 It enhances the overall citrusy profile of the curd.

 • Granulated Sugar: Sugar adds sweetness to the curd, complementing the tartness of the lemon juice.
 It balances the flavors and contributes to the curd’s creamy texture.